 - The debtor files the petition, schedules, statement of financial affairs, and pays the filing fee to the bankruptcy court;

-- The debtor appears under oath and on record before the trustee to be examined at the meeting of creditors and submits to creditors' questions;
+- The debtor appears under oath and on record to be examined at the meeting of creditors and answers questions from the trustee and any creditors;

 - All parties receive the discharge notice approximately 90 days after filing a Chapter 7 case or at the conclusion of payments in a Chapter 13 case.

 As with most other legal matters, any person may represent himself or herself before the bankruptcy court.
 Bankruptcy, however, is a highly refined procedure that is full of detail and interpretations based on prior case law.
-Each case is different, as are the consequences to the debtor.
+For example, between 2010 and 2016 only 2.3% of Chapter 13 cases without an attorney had a completed plan.
+Each case is different as are the consequences to the debtor.
 Proper planning in anticipation of bankruptcy may save a debtor money or property and countless hours of revising improperly completed documents.
 After a thorough analysis, bankruptcy may be unnecessary.
 A lawyer skilled in bankruptcy law can assist a debtor so that the process is as effective for the debtor as the specific circumstances allow.

 The State Bar publishes a series of online consumer pamphlets addressing common legal issues that many people face sooner or later in their lives, such as buying a home, going through a divorce or small claims action, and preparing a will or estate plan.
 Each pamphlet conveys basic legal information and answers frequently asked questions in easy-to-understand language.